how to not die: the i.c.u.

 9:30 a.m.

 I looked and looked.
 Where was she?
 The only thing that kept me going in the hospital was my mother.
-My father had been there earlier, but after my shoulder surgery, he’d had to go home.
+My father had been there earlier, but after my shoulder surgery, he’d had to go home to California.

 Finally, around ten, she arrived.